- This topic has 4 replies, 2 voices, and was last updated 6 months, 3 weeks ago by LectronFan.

-The meter is set up in a Wien bridge (remember the Wien bridge oscillator ?).
+- The meter is set up in a Wheatstone bridge.

-The Wien bridge consists of the resistor network as shown in this diagram :
+The Wheatstone bridge consists of the resistor network as shown in this diagram :

 With the potentiometer, we can set the meter needle to the center position.
 Now we know that the left arm of the bridge (10 k resistor and C-E resistor of T2) is equal to the right arm (P1 and serial resistors R5, R6 and R7).